jameskano/Expenses-Tracker-App/README.md

 # Expenses Tracker App
-Expenses tracker project built in node.js.
+Expenses tracker project built in node.js and with mongoDB database.

 Add and delete transactions, search items by month and year and track your total and monthly balance.